golioth/docs/docs/concepts/home.md

 ---
-id: introduction
+id: home
-title: Introduction to Golioth
+title: What is Golioth?
-slug: /guides
+slug: /concepts
 ---

 import ThemedImage from '@theme/ThemedImage';